-CMST 295 Fundamentals of Digital Media (3)
+CMST 295 Fundamentals of Digital Design (3)

-An overview of the principles, practices, techniques, and theories that govern the design and development of digital media in web technology, digital design, and motion graphics.
-The goal is to effectively follow proven design theory in creating digital media for print, web, and mobile devices.
-Topics include usability, accessibility, ethics, and emerging technologies.
-Career paths in the digital media industry are analyzed.
+An overview of the principles, practices, techniques, and theories that govern web and digital design.
+The goal is to effectively follow proven design theory in creating digital design for print, web, and mobile devices.
+Topics include usability, accessibility, ethics, extended reality, and emerging technologies.
+Career paths in the web and digital design industry are analyzed.